Golden Yeggs: Plot

 When Porky finds a golden egg in his henhouse, a goose reveals to the audience that he laid it.
 However, knowing full well what happened to the goose that laid the golden egg (a reference to Aesop's Fables), the goose tells Porky that Daffy is responsible.
 After reading about how much Daffy is worth, Rocky and his gang strong-arm Porky and 'talk him into' selling the duck to them.
 They hustle Daffy back to their den where Rocky demands he lay a golden egg.
 Daffy tries to stall for time, at one point asking for surroundings that would make him more comfortable.
 Rocky and his henchmen oblige, but when Daffy tries to get out of providing the egg, they shoot him out of the nice pool he has been enjoying and take him back to their hideout.

 Daffy is given five minutes to lay the egg, or else.
 The duck insists on privacy, then tries various ways to escape his predicament, but is stopped at every turn.
-When time runs out, Rocky fires his gun at Daffy's head.
+When time runs out, Rocky fires his gun at Daffy's head (but due to cartoon logic, Daffy does not die).
 The extreme stress results in him actually laying a golden egg.

 Relieved he is now free to go, Daffy prances toward the door.
 Rocky holds him up, points into a room containing dozens of empty egg crates and orders the duck to fill them.
 Daffy groans, "Oh, my achin' back" and faints.

 Alternative ending

-When this cartoon was used in The Looney Looney Looney Bugs Bunny Movie, a new ending was used.
-Instead of Daffy fainting, Bugs Bunny, alias Elegant Mess (a parody of Eliot Ness), arrives with the police to bust Rocky and his gang.
-Daffy is exhausted by carrying out Rocky's orders.
-Naturally, Rocky and his gang are arrested.
-Daffy is taken to a hospital on a stretcher.
-Bugs asks Daffy if he needs anything and Daffy requests a proctologist, immediately.
+In the context of its inclusion in The Looney Looney Looney Bugs Bunny Movie, an alternate denouement is presented for this cartoon.
+Departing from the original conclusion where Daffy Duck succumbs to exhaustion, a new resolution unfolds as Bugs Bunny, assuming the guise of Elegant Mess (a satirical reference to Eliot Ness), arrives on the scene accompanied by law enforcement officers to apprehend Rocky and his cohorts.

+Daffy, fatigued from executing Rocky's commands, is depicted as being taken away on a stretcher to receive medical attention.
+Bugs, demonstrating concern for Daffy's well-being, inquires if he requires any assistance, to which Daffy humorously requests immediate attention from a proctologist.

+Home media

+This cartoon is available on the Looney Tunes Golden Collection: Volume 1, Disc 2.